CCExtractor/ccextractorfluttergui/README.md

 Depending on your OS of choice, one or multiple options are available.

 ### Windows
-- (preferred) [Download the .msi](https://github.com/CCExtractor/ccextractor/releases) to install CCExtractor and this GUI
+- (preferred) [Download the .msi](https://github.com/CCExtractor/ccextractor/releases) to install CCExtractor and this GUI.
 - Download the built GUI from the releases on this repository.
-You'll have to provide a CCExtractor binary yourself
+You'll have to provide a CCExtractor binary yourself.
 - Download this repository and build the GUI by yourself.
-You'll have to provide a CCExtractor binary yourself
+You'll have to provide a CCExtractor binary yourself.

 ### Linux
 Executables for Linux can be  found [here](https://nightly.link/CCExtractor/ccextractorfluttergui/workflows/create_artifacts/master) or on the [releases page](https://github.com/CCExtractor/ccextractorfluttergui/releases).
 Both still require to get ccextractor manually.